LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 ## Pre-campaign
+#### Seni
-- A powerful being (Neoris) dies, from his body the Coeden begins to grow
+- A powerful being (Nëoris) dies, from his body the Coeden begins to grow
 - The city of Brokvar is built up around this tree as it is discovered its sap has healing properties
 - The city trades ownership over several 1000 years but one of Napella's descendants secures a lasting peace through a demonstration of power
-- Several hundred years pass and the thro
+- Several hundred years pass and the throne passes to Napella
+- A civil war breaks out between Llawyr

 ## Book 1: Infection
 - [ ] Fight the Talus